AcademySoftwareFoundation/EncodingGuidelines/EncodeProres.md

 ## videotoolbox_prores

-If you are on a OSX M1 machine and are using ffmpeg 5.0 or higher, you can use the built in libraries to encode to prores using:
+If you are on a OSX M1 machine and are using ffmpeg 5.0 or higher, you can use the built in libraries to encode to ProRes using:

 <!---
 name: test_prores_videotoolbox